Tea: Early tea drinking

 People in ancient East Asia ate tea for centuries, perhaps even millennia, before ever consuming it as a beverage.
-They would nibble on the leaves raw, add them to soups or greens, or ferment them and chew it like how betel is chewed.
+They would nibble on the leaves raw, add them to soups or greens, or ferment them and chew them as areca nut is chewed.

 Tea drinking may have begun in the region of Yunnan, where it was used for medicinal purposes.
-It is also believed that in Sichuan, "people began to boil tea leaves for consumption into a concentrated liquid without the addition of other leaves or herbs, thereby using tea as a bitter yet stimulating drink, rather than as a medicinal concoction."
+It is believed that in Sichuan, "people began to boil tea leaves for consumption into a concentrated liquid without the addition of other leaves or herbs, thereby using tea as a bitter yet stimulating drink, rather than as a medicinal concoction."

-Chinese legends attribute the invention of tea to the mythical Shennong (in central and northern China) in 2737 BC, although evidence suggests that tea drinking may have been introduced from the southwest of China (Sichuan/Yunnan area).
+Chinese legends attribute the invention of tea to the mythical Shennong (in central and northern China) in 2737 BC, although evidence suggests that tea drinking may have been introduced from southwest China.
 The earliest written records of tea come from China.
 The word tú 荼 appears in the Shijing and other ancient texts to signify a kind of "bitter vegetable" (苦菜), and it is possible that it referred to many different plants such as sow thistle, chicory, or smartweed, as well as tea.
 In the Chronicles of Huayang, it was recorded that the Ba people in Sichuan presented tu to the Zhou king.
 The Qin later conquered the state of Ba and its neighbour Shu, and according to the 17th century scholar Gu Yanwu who wrote in Ri Zhi Lu (日知錄): "It was after the Qin had taken Shu that they learned how to drink tea."
 Another possible early reference to tea is found in a letter written by the Qin dynasty general Liu Kun who requested that some "real tea" to be sent to him.